|

 You can do it by-the-round or full-tournament.
 Which makes sense for you?
 I think we're pretty clear on it.

 - MJP in Practice If you're going to use MJP at your tournament, do it right.
-Including information on handling judges who never get to judge, and use of strikes.
+Including information on handling judges who never get to judge, and the use of strikes.

 - One approach to tournament conflicts, for teams and for judges.